When Your Partner Rejects You Sexually

 “Dr. Lisa — My sexless marriage is killing me!
 When my partner rejects me sexually, what can I do?”

-As an experienced marriage counselor and relationship coach, I’ve heard this more times than I can count.
+As an experienced marriage counselor and online couples therapist, I’ve heard this more times than I can count.
 I know being out of synch sexually with your partner can lead to a lot of hurt feelings and conflict in your relationship – all the things that make it (paradoxically) more difficult to create the emotional intimacy and feelings of connection that allow mutual pleasure in sexuality to flourish.

 It can feel really hurtful when you want to have sex with your partner, but they don’t want to have sex with you.
 Feeling like you’re being rejected sexually can be painful because sex can be so tied up in our minds with love, body image, gender expectations, and some deep insecurities about being “good lovers.”